sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 Conversion of key and certificate formats
 =========================================

-Secret keys and certificates can be stored in different formats, and different systems use different formats.
+Private keys and certificates can be stored in different formats.
+Different systems use different formats.
 The two important formats are:

-* PEM, which stores keys and certificates in separate ascii-files; this format is used by the grid middleware and storage programs;
+* PEM: stores keys and certificates in separate ascii-files; this format is used by the grid middleware and storage programs;

-* pkcs12, which stores keys and certificates in one binary file; this format is used by browsers.
+* pkcs12: stores keys and certificates in one binary file; this format is used by browsers.

 :ref:`Digicert <digicert>` creates pkcs12 files, whereas :ref:`Dutchgrid <dutchgrid>` creates PEM files.